palanca1818/marc/How-to-save-and-load-projects.md

 ### Geek way - use Makefile

-If you prefer to use `make`, how we do on fontello, here is template, that should be added to you `Makefile`:
+If you prefer to use `make`, how we do on fontello, here is template, that should be added to your `Makefile`:

 ``` make
 # Edit here - set path to you directory with config.json & fonts